josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

 - <details>
   <summary>Reference</summary>

-  Gets the reference to the instance of an object of type T.
+  Gets the reference to the instance of an object of type `T`.
   </details>

 </details>